Justuks/JavaScript/README.md

  ## Game or Questionnaire Page:
  ### where user can answer questions and submit them to see a message.

- # Wireframes of the pages
+ # Wireframes of the Pages
  ## Home page
  <details>
  <summary>Click to expand</summary>